ixihatinn/ixihatinn/README.md

 - 👋 Hi, I’m @ixihatinn
 - 👀 I’m interested in Audio Programming.
 I am hoping to make some vsts, reverbs plug-ins, or interactive apps for sound design purposes.
 - 🌱 I’m currently relearning HTML, CSS, JAVAscipt, C++, CSOUND.
-If i need to learn anything else, i will give it a try.
+If I need to learn anything else, I will give it a try.
 - 💞️ I’m looking to collaborate on I don't know.
-I feel like i have a lot to learn, on my own, for now.
+I feel like I have a lot to learn, on my own, for now.
 - 📫 How to reach me ... don't.

 <!---